 Welcome to the website of the Equestrian Order of the Holy Sepulchre of Jerusalem in Ireland.
 Ours is an ancient Catholic chivalric order of Knighthood with the Pope as sovereign who appoints the Grand Master, currently His Eminence Edwin Cardinal O'Brien.
 It has its headquarters in Vatican City and is under the unique protection of the Holy See.
 The 30,000 members of the Order worldwide are organized either within Lieutenancies or Magistral Delegations, the most recent of which have been established in Latvia and the Czech Republic .

-In this Lieutenancy our 200 members meet regularly in Knock, Belfast and other locations, to participate in the Eucharist, to update themselve with developments in the Holy Land and to witness to the faith.
-In October 2016 we shall proceed on Pilgrimage to the Holy Land to meet "the living stones".
+In this Lieutenancy our 200 members meet regularly in Knock, Belfast and other locations, to participate in the Eucharist, to update themselve with developments in the Holy Land and to witness to the Faith.
+In 2019 we shall proceed on Pilgrimage to the Holy Land to meet "the living stones".
 We hope that in this the year of the World Meeting of Families we will be in a position to aid the attendence of a number of families from the Holy Land to paricipatein the richness and variety of the August meeting in Dublin.

 "Deus lo Vult - Mar is toil le Dia - God Wills It"